German Aircraft in the Great War: development and operations

 The book includes details of the giant Riesenflugzeuge aeroplanes and their raids on London.
 There are orders of battle of the German squadron in the field on the Western Front and the deployment of the German bomber force the Giants - the Riesenflugzeuge.
 Including Linke Hofmann, Staaken, D.F.W.
 Zeppelin giant bombers.

 The Riesenflugzeuge represented German efforts to create strategic bombing capability.
 These giant bombers demonstrated how German aviation sought to extend operations beyond tactical support.
-The comprehensive documentation of Riesenflugzeuge operations ensures that strategic bombing efforts are properly recognized.

 London raids by Riesenflugzeuge demonstrated how German aviation could threaten strategic targets.
-The comprehensive documentation of these raids ensures that strategic bombing operations are properly preserved.

 Zeppelin Staaken: All-Metal Aircraft Innovation